Routing

 </IfModule>

-The router generates a URL with the same protocol as the page was loaded, so there is no need to set anything else.
+The router generates URLs with the same protocol as the page was loaded, so nothing more needs to be set.

-However, if we exceptionally need different routes to run under different protocols, we will put it in the route mask:
+However, if we exceptionally need different routes to run under different protocols, we specify it in the route mask:

 // Will generate an HTTP address